Arsene Wenger was renowned for giving opportunities to young players during his 22 years in charge of Arsenal – but some of them got only one chance.

 A bizarre career has taken Boateng through obscure lower league clubs, playing for Swedish third tier side Södertälje FK, as well as Scottish League One club Airdrieonians.

-Following loan spells at York City and MVV Maastricht, defender O’Connor was released and joined Newcastle in the summer of 2017.
+Following loan spells at York City and MVV Maastricht, O’Connor was released by Arsenal in 2017 but was signed by Newcastle for their Under-23 team.
+He is yet to appear for the seniors.

-On his sole Arsenal appearance came at Galatasaray in the Champions League, he said: “That was crazy.
+On his sole Arsenal appearance, which came at Galatasaray in the Champions League, he said: “That was crazy.
 I’d only finished school the year before that, so I went from doing my GCSEs to playing in the Champions League against Galatasaray.

 Wenger likened the attacking midfielder to Yaya Toure back in 2011, but after just one appearance and the offer of a trial with Barcelona (which he rejected), Aneke was released in 2014.